kermitt2/grobid/doc/Troubleshooting.md

 Before opening a new issue which might be related to Windows, please check that it is not redundant [here](https://github.com/kermitt2/grobid/issues?q=is%3Aissue+is%3Aopen+label%3AWindows-specific)

+**Windows Subsystem for Linux (WSL) mode**: Please be aware that users have reported issues using the WSL mode in Windows to run Grobid.
+More details [here](https://github.com/kermitt2/grobid/issues/954).

 **NOTE**: If you are a developer using Windows and you like to help, please let us know.

 ### Invalid model format